LogoMkSaaS Docs

 Theme Generators

-You can use the following theme generators to create your own custom themes, and then copy the CSS variables to your globals.css file.
+You can use the following theme generators to create your own custom themes, and then copy the CSS variables to your globals.css file or use shadcn cli to add and change your globals.css file:

 This screenshot shows the default theme is now the custom theme.